 Management considers core operating income as a more representative measure of the Bank's operations.
 Changes in core operating income are driven mainly by changes in the Bank's approved sovereign lending charges and the impact of changes in interest rates on equity funded assets, as well as changes in net non-interest expense.

-During 2019, core operating income changes have been mostly related to an increase in loan interest income mainly due to a larger loan portfolio, a decrease in net non-interest expense, partially offset by the non-recognition of interest income due to Venezuela loans placed in non-accrual status.
+During 2019, core operating income changes have been mostly related to an increase in loan interest income mainly due to a larger loan portfolio, and a decrease in net non-interest expense.

 TABLE 4: CORE OPERATING INCOME